Police arrest 3 in killing of B.C. Sikh activist Hardeep Singh Nijjar

 This is a developing story.
 Check back for updates.

-With files from CTV News Chief Political Correspondent Vassy Kapelos and The Canadian Press
+With files from CTV News Senior Digital Parliamentary Reporter Rachel Aiello and The Canadian Press

 Vancouver Top Stories